liuyehcf/BlogSource/_posts/Spring-IoC-源码剖析.md

 		}
 		registerBeanPostProcessors(beanFactory, nonOrderedPostProcessors);

-		// Finally, re-register all internal BeanPostProcessors.
+		//Finally, re-register all internal BeanPostProcessors.
 		sortPostProcessors(internalPostProcessors, beanFactory);
 		registerBeanPostProcessors(beanFactory, internalPostProcessors);

-		// Re-register post-processor for detecting inner beans as ApplicationListeners,
+		//Re-register post-processor for detecting inner beans as ApplicationListeners,
-		// moving it to the end of the processor chain (for picking up proxies etc). beanFactory.addBeanPostProcessor(new ApplicationListenerDetector(applicationContext));
+		//moving it to the end of the processor chain (for picking up proxies etc). beanFactory.addBeanPostProcessor(new ApplicationListenerDetector(applicationContext));
 	}
 ```